Updated December 13, 2023

-An option spread is a strategy where a trader indulges in buying and selling options of equal numbers with the same class and same underlying securities but at different strike prices.
+An option spread is a strategy where a trader buys and sells options of equal numbers with the same class and underlying securities but at different strike prices.
 The options contracts in such a strategy are usually similar but may differ in price and expiry date depending upon the type of options spread dealing with.

-It is a strategy of trading where a trader buys or sells an equal number of options contracts of the same class with the same underlying securities, but the strike price and the expiration may differ in it.
-The strike price and expiration date are considered according to the types of options spread dealing with.
+It is a strategy of trading where a trader buys or sells an equal number of options contracts of the same class with the same underlying securities, but the strike price and the expiration may differ.
+We consider the strike price and expiration date based on the types of options spread being dealt with.
 In options spread, the bull spread investor may earn a profit when the prices of the stock rise, contrary to which the bear spread investor may earn a profit when the prices of the stock decline.

 How Does It Work?

-Buying and selling of the same types of options are known as the options spread.
+Buying and selling the same types of options is known as the spread of options.
 The types of options can be call options or put options.
-A call option gives the trader a right to buy the underlying asset in the future, while the put option gives the right to sell the underlying asset in the future.
-To minimize the risk, the investor purchases the stock that she thinks will go up in the future and sells a cheaper out of the money option simultaneously.
+A call option gives the trader a right to buy the underlying asset in the future, while the put option gives the right to sell the underlying asset.
+To minimize the risk, the investor purchases the stock that she thinks will go up in the future and simultaneously sells a cheaper out of the money option.
 This not only reduces the net cost but also reduces the break-even on the trade.

 Example of the Option Spread

-Call spread: Here, we are taking an example of the call spread where there are different strike prices and expiration dates.
+Call spread: Here, we are taking an example of the call spread with different strike prices and expiration dates.